 - The street segment shall be at least 750 feet long.

 - The installation of speed humps shall not unduly affect response times of emergency services.

-If you feel that your street/street segment meets ALL the criteria above, please complete and submit the Speed Hump Application [PDF] and attach a preliminary petition with signatures from 10 households or 10% of the households, whichever is greater, with side or front yards along the street who also approve of speed humps on their street.
+If you feel that your street/street segment meets ALL the criteria above, please complete and submit the City of Pittsburg Speed Hump Application [PDF] and attach a preliminary petition with signatures from 10 households or 10% of the households, whichever is greater, with side or front yards along the street who also approve of speed humps on their street.
 Staff will then review your application and perform an investigation.